Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 *So, you two requested that this shoot happen ASAP, and it’s because of your hair and fur.
 What happened to it, exactly?*

 **Marrek:** "We were on Hell, reporting from the front lines when the nuke went off.
-And, y’know, it wasn’t a clean bomb, and it was a ground burst...that means fallout.
-And part of the decontamination process for that is...this."
+And, y’know, it wasn’t a clean bomb, and it was a ground burst... that means fallout.
+And part of the decontamination process for that is... this."

 **Gabby:** " All our hair had to go. *All* of it.
 Human or Gaoian, made no difference.
 Shaved off and burned or buried."